ActiTect: A Generalizable Machine Learning Pipeline for REM Sleep Behavior Disorder Screening through Standardized Actigraphy: Methods

 \subsection{Model Development and Validation}

-\newpar{Nested Cross-Validation}[par:nestedcv] Model development and stability estimation were performed using nested cross-validation with 5-fold inner and outer loops, and five repetitions of the outer loop, on night-level training data.
+Model development and stability estimation were performed using nested cross-validation with 5-fold inner and outer loops, and five repetitions of the outer loop, on night-level training data.
 Both outer and inner folds used stratified group splits to ensure that no patient contributed data to both training and validation sets at any stage.
 Inner folds optimized model hyperparameters (e.g., number of estimators, learning rate) via Bayesian optimization\,\cite{snoek_practical_2012}.
 A robust scaler and synthetic minority oversampling (SMOTE)\,\cite{chawla_smote_2002} were applied to each outer training set prior to feature ranking and model fitting.
 Feature selection was performed using an ensemble ranking approach that integrated results from multiple methods—minimum-redundancy maximum-relevance (MRMR)\,\cite{peng_feature_2005}, Boruta\,\cite{kursa_feature_2010}, and correlation-based metrics—computed per outer fold.
 This ensemble strategy increases robustness by mitigating biases of individual methods.
 The resulting ranking was used to select features, with the number of retained features treated as a tunable hyperparameter.
 Thresholds for binary classification were derived from ROC training data curves, independently at night and patient levels.
 Early stopping was used during training to prevent overfitting.
-All reported performance metrics reflect evaluation on the outer validation folds only. \newpar{Hyperparameter Search Space and Stability Analysis}[par:hp-score-defintion] The tunable hyperparameters and their respective search space for the Bayesian optimiziation is listed in the appendix in \cref{table:hps}.
+All reported performance metrics reflect evaluation on the outer validation folds only.

+\newpar{Hyperparameter Search Space and Stability Analysis}[par:hp-score-defintion] The tunable hyperparameters and their respective search space for the Bayesian optimiziation is listed in Table S3.
 To quantify the robustness of hyperparameter optimization across folds, we defined a composite \emph{stability score}.
 This metric combines several normalized measures of variability, with values constrained to $[0,1]$ (0 = maximally unstable/random, 1 = perfectly stable).
 For each hyperparameter $h$, let $\mathbf{v} = \{v_1, \dots, v_K\}$ denote the values selected across $K$ folds or repetitions.
 From these we compute four complementary measures of dispersion as